marianogappa/sqlparser/README.md

 ```
 query, err := sqlparser.Parse(`SELECT a AS`)

-at SELECT: expected alias (AS) for a
+at AS: expected alias for a
 ```

 ### Example: SELECT with empty WHERE fails